 - How much do I eat?

 These are common questions people ask every day.
-If you’re trying to manage your weight and health, the answers to these questions might concern you even more.
+If you struggle with your weight, or you’re trying to improve your eating habits, the answers to these questions might concern you even more.

-Simply put, nutrition fuels and regulates your body.
-You require energy to live your daily life, and even more energy to live a healthy and active lifestyle.
-Eating lean, energy-dense foods provides the fuel you need to move and keep your body functioning without the physical risks of excess weight.
-Additionally, eating foods rich with the correct vitamins, minerals and other nutrients can help you operate at your very best, and that’s why your weight matters — for your overall health!
+Good nutrition fuels and regulates both your mind and body.
+You need energy just to live, and even more energy to live a healthy and active lifestyle.
+Eating lean, energy-dense foods gives you fuel to move and function at your best without the health risks of excess weight.
+Additionally, foods rich with vitamins, minerals and other nutrients also work together to improve your health, and health is the sole reason for why Your Weight Matters.

-For example, you wouldn’t want the majority of your meals to be rich in carbohydrates such as breads, crackers and cereals because you risk excess calories, altered blood sugar levels, etc. Balance, on the other hand, gives you the right amount of everything.
+For example, you wouldn’t want the majority of your meals to be high in carbs like bread, crackers and cereals.
+Such a diet would not only mean a lot more calories, but it can also leave you with high blood sugar levels.
+Balance, on the other hand, gives you the right amount of everything.

-There are so many different kinds of foods out there, and that’s because your body needs a lot of different nutrients!
-By adding variety to your diet, you’re giving your body the best shot at acquiring all it needs to function efficiently for your needs.
-Consider each food group and all the different types of food which belong in it.
-Then, think of ways to add those foods to meals, snacks and more!
+There are so many different foods out there, which means you’ve lucked out!
+Your body needs a lot of different nutrients.
+By adding variety to your diet, you’re giving your body the best shot at getting all it needs for optimal health.
+Consider each food group and all the different foods that belong in it.
+Then think of ways to add those foods to meals, snacks and more.

-For example, let’s say your looking to incorporate more vegetables into your nutrition plan.
-You wouldn’t want to stick only to spinach, corn and potatoes.
-You would want to consider other foods such as squash, zucchini, bell peppers, carrots, bean sprouts, sweet potatoes and broccoli.
+For example, let’s say you want more veggies to your diet.
+You wouldn’t want to only eat spinach, bell peppers and carrots.
+You would want to consider other veggies like squash, zucchini, bean sprouts, broccoli and leafy greens.

-When looking at your diet, it is important to remember that all foods fit into your plan.
-By following the above-mentioned 3 key “Must Have’s,” you’re helping to manage your weight and fight-off other health conditions such as heart disease, diabetes, hypertension, Sleep Apnea and even some cancers.
-The foods you eat do matter – and a strategic nutrition plan is the way to go!
+When looking at your diet, remember that all foods fit can fit.
+The above foundations of nutrition are all a part of every healthy eating plan.
+These behavior changes can also help you manage your weight and prevent health conditions like heart disease, diabetes, hypertension, Sleep Apnea and even some cancers.
+The foods you eat do matter – and a thoughtful eating plan is the way to go!